 What Are They?

 Undergraduate certificate programs are short-term training programs that prepare students for immediate employment.
 There are also programs for graduate students, allowing students to pursue mastery of a particular topic to supplement their degree.
 You can find these programs at community colleges, universities, and career schools.
-To learn more about community college, check out this article.
+Learn more about community college here.

 You must have a high school diploma or GED to qualify.
 Other requirements for admission will depend on the school and area of study you choose.

 If you are attending your certificate program full-time, it usually only takes about a year to complete.
 Paying for only one year of school will cost much less than paying for four years of college.
 Woo!
 Math.

 There are so many topics to choose from

 Certificate programs are available in various trades, professional fields, and areas of study.
 Some of the most popular include healthcare, technology, and business.
 Some examples of potential careers from certificate programs:

 Some high school students might want to skip college and go straight into the work force.
 A certificate program can help you quickly qualify for a higher paying job.
 It’s a great resume booster!